-1) Blood pressure measurements (including the use of invasive methods such as arterial cannulation).
+1) Blood pressure measurements (including use of invasive methods, eg, arterial cannulation).

 2) 12-lead ECG and continuous ECG monitoring looking for signs of arrhythmias, myocardial ischemia or infarction, or other heart diseases.

-3) Echocardiography may be helpful in determining the cause of cardiogenic or obstructive shock (myocardial dysfunction, valvular dysfunction, cardiac tamponade; focused ultrasound allows for the assessment of left ventricular pressures and volumes through direct and indirect measures).
+3) Echocardiography may be helpful in determining the cause of cardiogenic or obstructive shock (myocardial dysfunction, valvular dysfunction, cardiac tamponade; focused ultrasonography allows for the assessment of LV pressure and volume through direct and indirect measures).
 When hemodynamic assessment is needed, echocardiography may be preferable, given its noninvasive approach.

-5) Dynamic measures of volume status: Measures of volume status such as pulse pressure variation (PPV), systolic pressure variation (SPV), stroke volume variation (SVV), passive leg raise, and inferior vena cava (IVC) collapsibility attempt to predict fluid responsiveness of patients with shock in order to guide fluid resuscitation.
-PPV, SPV, SVV, as well as IVC collapsibility reflect changes in hemodynamic measurements that accompany respiration-related fluctuations in the intrathoracic pressure.
+5) Dynamic measures of volume status: Measures of volume status such as pulse pressure variation (PPV), systolic pressure variation (SPV), stroke volume variation (SVV), passive leg raise, and inferior vena cava (IVC) collapsibility attempt to predict fluid responsiveness in patients with shock to guide fluid resuscitation.
+PPV, SPV, SVV, and IVC collapsibility reflect changes in hemodynamic measurements that accompany respiration-related fluctuations in intrathoracic pressure.
 Patients who are volume-responsive tend to have larger degrees of variation in hemodynamic measures during the respiratory cycle.
 These measurements have not gained widespread acceptance, possibly due to limitations such as lack of applicability; they are only useful in patients receiving full mechanical ventilation (no spontaneous breathing activity) and with no arrhythmias.
 Another limitation is that the sensitivity of the test is affected when tidal volumes <8 mL/kg of ideal body weight are used.

 1) Serum biochemical tests:

-b) Elevated levels of cardiac troponins, CK-MB, or myoglobin may indicate acute myocardial infarction (MI).
+b) Elevated levels of cardiac troponins, creatine kinase MB subunit (CK-MB), or myoglobin may indicate acute myocardial infarction.

-c) Elevated levels of natriuretic peptides (B-type natriuretic peptide or N-terminal pro–B-type natriuretic peptide) may indicate heart failure being either a cause or a consequence of shock.
+c) Elevated levels of natriuretic peptides (B-type natriuretic peptide [BNP] or N-terminal pro–B-type natriuretic peptide [NT-proBNP]) may indicate heart failure being either a cause or a consequence of shock.

 a) Hematocrit, hemoglobin concentration, and red blood cell count: These are reduced in hemorrhagic shock (except for the initial phase) and usually increased in other forms of hypovolemic shock.